The Barnes Family:

 George married Elizabeth Banks in 1832 and in 1841 they were living at the nearby Riseley Common.
 Their sons were agricultural labourers.
 Son Thomas Barnes (born 1838) married Jane Arlott in St. Mary's Church, Reading in 1863 and soon after sons Thomas George (1864) and William (1866) were born.
 The family moved to London to start the London branch of the family sometime between 1866 and 1870.
 My great grandfather, Charles John Barnes was born at Nine Elms, London in 1871.
 George died in 1874 aged 67.

 The young Thomas Barnes (born in 1838) may have worked at the nearby Bramshill House in the 1850's -on the 1851 census he is shown as an 'errand boy'.
 There is a photograph thought to have been taken at Bramshill House which shows the staff and Thomas is one of the young lads seated in the front row - maybe you can see a family likeness.
-It is said that Thomas met his future wife Jane Arlott (born 1842 in nearby Burghfield, Berkshire) while they were both working at Bramshill House - not something we can confirm but a definite possibility.
+It is said that Thomas met his future wife Jane Arlott (born 1842 in nearby Burghfield, Berkshire) while they were both working at Bramshill House.
 In the family is a photograph taken in Clapham which could be Thomas with his baby son Charles John (my great grandfather).
 Thomas Barnes and his wife Jane and their two children lived at first in Lambeth but by 1901 they were living in Tooting with another four children firmly establishing the London branch of the family.
 Thomas was an agricultural labourer in Hampshire and after moving to London worked as an unskilled worker variously employed as a porter, general labourer and council worker.
-He appears on the 1901 census aged 62 - but so far we have been unable to determine when he died.
-He is most likely buried in an unmarked grave in Streatham Cemetery.
+He appears on the 1901 census aged 62 with the occupation of labourer and on the 1911 census he is aged 72 and recorded as an old age pensioner.
+Thomas died on the 1st April 1917 aged 78 of hemiplegia which led to respiratory failure.
+His place of death was 14 Holdernesse Road, Tooting.
+His daughter Annie (now Annie Jane Forster, having married in 1904) was present at his death.
+He is most likely buried in Streatham Cemetery in an unmarked grave.

 The Barnes family lived at various addresses in London and when Thomas and Jane moved from 23 Cobbett Street, their son Thomas George and his wife Annie moved in.
 Thomas George appears to have spent his working live in the brewery trade, employed variously as a drayman and as a brewer's assistant.
 He was most likely working at the Anchor Brewery in Dorset Street - almost on his door step.
 Of son William not much is known, except that he married Blanche, had a daughter called Grace and was living in Clapham Park Road in 1901 and working as a tram driver.
 There may have been other children born in later years.

-Thomas George and his wife Annie had four, possibly five children two boys and two girls.
+Thomas George and his wife Annie had four, (and maybe five) children, we know of two boys and two girls.
 A letter in the family states that one of the sons died after receiving a stomach wound.
 After several years trying to find "Bob" and after a few false trails, I finally found "Bob" on the 1911 census.
 Bob, is in fact Herbert Robert Albert and with cross-referencing the Commonwealth Graves Commission website and the Medal Index Cards I have found that Herbert Robert Albert - listed as Albert Robert Herbert was killed on the 18th September 1918 at the Battle of Ephey Wood.
 He had served in the 24th Battalion of the County of London Regiment since 1916.
-Of his two sisters Florence and Ethel and his older brother Thomas Charles I have no information after 1911.
-If Thomas Charles served in the First World War he must have survived it as there are no likely Thomas Charles Barnes listed on the Commonwealth Graves Commission website and nor is his name listed on any of the Stockwell War Memorials.
+Of his two sisters Florence and Ethel and his older brother Thomas Charles I have no information after 1911, although I have found a possible marriage to a Lydia M Wade and that is currently being researched.
+Sadly, Thomas George committed suicide by hanging in the September of 1922.

 Today, the descendants of John and Sarah Barns can be found all over the UK and in Australia, Canada and America too.